-Read on for more information about current events and programs, recent media coverage and more.
-Also, make sure to review our monthly visitor statistics and to check out upcoming events and conventions in the On the Road & What's in Town section.
+Read on for more information about current events and programs, recent media coverage and more, and take time to review the latest visitor research to help you plan.

 Elliott L. Ferguson, II